deeksharungta/parrot/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please follow these steps:
+Please follow these steps-

 1. **Fork the repository**
 2. **Create a feature branch**